The Big-Headed ant is light brown to dark reddish brown. Its average length is 1/16 to 1/8 an inch long.

-Big headed ants enter buildings occasionally, preferring to nest in protected soil such as under stones, leaf litter, mulch, patio blocks, slabs and firewood.
-These ants are also commonly found inside the soil of potted plants, and many big headed ant control problems may be traced to planters.
+Big-headed ants prefer to nest in protected soil such as under stones, leaf litter, mulch, patio blocks, slabs and firewood.
+These ants are also commonly found inside the soil of potted plants, and many big- headed ant control problems may be traced to planters.
 As the name implies, the major workers’ heads are very large in proportion to their bodies.
+Big-headed ants only enter buildings occasionally.

 This species likes to feed on a wide variety of foods including dead insects, plant materials and garbage.
 The workers are partial to the sweet “honeydew” produced by aphids, scales and mealybugs.
 Inside, they forage for meats, grease, liver, molasses, peanut butter, pet foods and fruit juices.